mtlynch/slide-decks/content/nerds-2023/_index.md

 # Review

-TODO: Fix order

 1. Review your own code first
 1. Write a clear changelist description
 1. Automate the easy stuff
+1. Separate functional and non-functional changes
+1. Communicate your responses explicitly
 1. Answer questions with the code itself
-1. Separate functional and non-functional changes
 1. Respond graciously to critiques
 1. Be patient when your reviewer is wrong
-1. Communicate your responses explicitly
 1. Artfully solicit missing information
 1. Award all ties to your reviewer